Hospital and intensive care for COVID-19

 - coughing up blood

-Refer to your COVID-19 Action that your GP gave you.
+Refer to your COVID-19 Action Plan, if you have one.
 It will advise of what to do and who to contact.

 Some people may need to be admitted to hospital if they are at a higher risk of experiencing severe symptoms.